 Feeding times should be twice a day.
-Giving them small amount of food spread out like this will ease the workload for their digestive systems.
+Giving them a small amount of food spread out like this will ease the workload for their digestive systems.

 Provide an amount of food that they can finish within 2 minutes.
 They will keep eating until there’s nothing left, so overfeeding is a common problem.

 Betta fish care is not terribly difficult due to how hardy they are.
 They have adapted to be able to survive poor conditions in their natural habitat.